RajdeepBorgohain/World_Level_English_to_Assamese_NMT/README.md

-# NextDayProfitGeneration
-Predicting the next day gap-up opening of any stock using Machine Learning.
+# Word Level Translation from English to Assamese
 Neural Machine Translation for English to Assamese using Publicly Avaliable Dataset
-# Word Level Translation from English to Assamese

 <h1>Using ENCODER DECODER (Teacher Forcing)</h1>